Benndot/Yugioh-Web-App/README.md

 # Project Description

-This is an app that attempts to make a fun little Yugioh-themed interface that will hopefully simulate some of the game's mechanics.
+This is a little webdev practice project that attempts to make a fun Yugioh-themed interface that offers interactivity and simulates some of the game's mechanics.
+The goals of this project are to improve my skills at creating interactivity in webpages, as well as my ability to effectively style a page to capture a desired atmosphere.

 ## Features